 The trail continues around, passing other colossal giants.
 Many trees are draped with moss like bearded old men, and ferns are thick on the forest floor.
 We saw a few squirrels, but more interesting were the massive banana slugs that were stuck to the tree stumps.
 They were at least six inches long, and very active.
 The boys loved seeing the slugs most of all.

 Lake Quinault lies along the border of Olympic National Park.
 This area is a lot less busy than other areas of Olympic Park.
-We enjoyed this beautiful rainforest trail just as much as other areas of the park, and we didn’t see one other person on the trail.
+We enjoyed this beautiful rainforest trail just as much as other areas of the park, and we didn’t see one other person on our hike.

 The Quinault Rainforest nature trail heads around in a clockwise loop and after a short mile ends up back at the parking lot.
 This is a great short trail if you find yourself in the Lake Quinault Area.
 It was our favorite in this section of Olympic National Park.